 There have been several cases reported in the past about accidents during mooring operation that has led to severe injuries or deaths of seafarers.
 The mooring ropes/wires that are dealt with on board are not the average ropes and if strict caution is not exercised when handling them, the chances of injury are very high and can cause severe damage to both the ship as well as the personnel.

-The mooring area on a ship comprises of foreword and aft parts of a vessel where winches are installed to pull the ropes from tug and jetty bollards.
+The mooring area on a ship comprises of forward and aft parts of a vessel where winches are installed to pull the ropes from the tug and jetty bollards.

 Following factors make this mooring area and operation dangerous:

 - Use of old and damaged wires and ropes that do not possess the adequate strength to hold the ship in place as well as the possibility to cause damage to the personnel (chafed, weak ropes can snap/get stuck in the winch at any time)

 - Unclear mooring area with unused ropes and equipment possess many dangers such as confusion with regard to areas that hold a much higher degree of danger than others

 - Mooring ropes are not fastened but stored at winch drum end

 - Mooring equipment is not maintained properly; as with any other equipment, maintenance of the mooring equipment is essential to its safe movement